 i enjoyed it and would like, if i ever have another chance to see new zealand, to consider the extended hop on hop off tour all the way to the south tip, and taking advantage again of the flexibility to spend time as needed at the various stops. when i came to new zealand i had few ideas of what attractions interested me. kiwi experience gave me multiple options of which several attracted me. my only complaint is the few bus hoppers who tried to sneak on. i also want to thank Tane, the driver i had for 3 days, who shared so much of the Maori language heritage. kia ora, bob

-Louise • a year ago
+Louise • 2 years ago

 Backpacking can be quite tough sometimes considering all the planning you have to do etc, but it was so easy to travel with Kiwi!
 You just get on the first bus and from that moment your driver becomes your guide.
 He/she takes you to the best places in NZ and tells you what activities to do or not.
 You can just relax and enjoy this beautiful country!

-Jack • a year ago
+Jack • 2 years ago

 Best time of my life!